ylberz/vue-datatable/README.md

 ## Props

-The `vue3datatable` component accepts the following props:
+The `vue-table-data` component accepts the following props:

 - **`options`** (Object): Configuration object for the data table.
     - **`showCard`** (Boolean): Show the table in a card layout.
 Default is `true`.